Only child: Stereotypes

 In China, perceived behavioral problems in only-children have been called the Little Emperor Syndrome, and the lack of siblings has been blamed for a number of social ills such as materialism and crime.
 However, recent studies do not support these claims, and show no significant differences in personality between only-children and children in larger families.
 The one-child policy, which ended in 2015, was speculated to be the underlying cause of forced abortions, female infanticide, underreporting of female births, and has been suggested as a possible cause behind China's increasing number of crimes and gender imbalance.

 The popular media often posit that it is more difficult for only-children to cooperate in a conventional family environment, as they have no competitors for the attention of their parents and other relatives.
 It is suggested that confusion arises about the norms of ages and roles and that a similar effect exists in understanding during relationships with other peers and youth, all throughout life.
 Furthermore, it is believed that many feel that their parents place extra pressure and expectations on the only child, and that often, only-children are perfectionists.
 Only-children are noted to have a tendency to mature faster.
-Some psychologists believe in the “only child syndrome," though there is very little evidence to back it up.
-“Only child syndrome” is the idea that in adulthood, those who have had no siblings are more likely to have less developed social skills and antisocial tendencies that have carried on from childhood.
-Researchers that have debunked this belief attribute it to peer relationships as being a substitute for sibling relationships.
-In fact, there is more evidence in favor of only children excelling over their peers.
+Some psychologists believe in the "only child syndrome," though there is very little evidence to back it up.
+"Only child syndrome" is the idea that in adulthood, those who have had no siblings are more likely to have less developed social skills and antisocial tendencies that have carried on from childhood.